-But, the membrane is still dirty with residual proteins and salt.
-If the sample was from plants, there will still be polysaccharides, maybe some pigments too, left on the membrane, or if the sample was blood, the membrane might be tinted brown or yellow.
+But, the membrane is still dirty with residual cellular proteins and salt.
+If the sample was from plants, there will still be polysaccharides, maybe some pigments left on the membrane, or if the sample was blood, the membrane might be tinted brown or yellow.

 There are typically two washes, although this can vary depending on the sample type.
 The first wash will often have a low amount of chaotropic salt to remove the protein and colored contaminants.
-This is always followed with an ethanol wash to remove the salts.
+This is always followed by an ethanol wash to remove the salts.

 If salt remains behind, the elution of nucleic acid is going to be poor, and the A230 reading will be high, resulting in low 260/230 ratios.

 For Ethanol-Free DNA and RNA, You Need a Dry Spin

 When 10 mM Tris buffer or water is applied to the membrane for elution, the nucleic acids can become hydrated and will release from the membrane.
 If the column still has ethanol on it, then the nucleic acids cannot be fully rehydrated.

 The main indicators of a problem are that when you try to load the sample onto an agarose gel, the DNA will not sink.
 Even in the presence of loading dye.
-Another indicator is that if you put the sample in the -20C, it doesn’t freeze.
+Another indicator is that if you put the sample in the -20°C, it doesn’t freeze.

 RNA and DNA Extraction, the Final Frontier: Elution